 - Played with in one episode of Futurama, when Fry tries to deflect attention from what the Professor is saying by claiming that "Grandpa" is a bit senile.
 The Professor then angrily points out that he's not Fry's grandfather, Fry is actually his great-great-etc.-uncle from a thousand years in the past...which of course, just makes Fry's lie seem more accurate.

 - "You're his uncle, stupid!
 He takes after you!
 Oh, no...that means I take after you too!
 AAAAH!"

 - Actually, the Professor is descended from Fry himself, thanks to Fry being his own grandfather.

 - One episode of King of the Hill has the desperately-lonely Bill invent a visiting uncle just as an excuse to go with his friends to the airport.

-- On the American Dad! two-parter where the family goes to Saudi Arabia, Haley is going to be arrested for being outside her home without a man when a random Saudi man comes forward and claims to be her brother.
+- In the two-parter where the family goes to Saudi Arabia, Haley is going to be arrested for being outside her home without a man when a random Saudi man comes forward and claims to be her brother.
 Possibly based on the Aladdin example above, especially since he winds up being her Boy of the Week.

 - Some of Roger's personas are often said to be a relative of the Smiths usually a cousin.

 - In Code Lyoko, after Aelita is retrieved from the virtual world, she had no known family or history that can be freely divulged without breaking the masquerade.
 To deal with this, the crew passed her off as Odd's cousin.
 She also had a Fake-Out Make-Out with Odd in a later episode, but the issue was never addressed beyond that.

 - In Sym-Bionic Titan, Lance and Alana pretend to be brother and sister and that Octus is their father.